 Breastfeeding Information for Child Care Providers

-Helping babies grow up strong and healthy is what child care providers are all about.
+Helping babies grow up strong and healthy is what early care providers are all about.
 Supporting breastfeeding can benefit your center or home.

-Child care providers play a critical role in supporting mothers who breastfeed.
+Early care providers play a critical role in supporting moms who breastfeed